apache/jackrabbit-oak/oak-doc/src/site/markdown/security/permission_eval.md

      permission on _AC trees_ [^1] and stores the result in the `ReadStatus`.

-     For that an iterator of the _permission entries_ is [retrieved](#getEntrtyIterator) which provides all the relevant permission entries that need to be evaluated for this tree (and _subject_).
+     For that an iterator of the _permission entries_ is [retrieved](#getEntrtyIterator) which provides all the relevant permission entries needed to be evaluated for this tree (and _subject_).

   1. The _permission entries_ are analyzed if they include the respective permission and if so,